Ecophon Healthcare conference

 4) Sense Sensitive Design in Healthcare

-Richard gave us an insight into how our many senses (Sight, Hearing, Touch, Smell and Taste) are linked to our feeling of wellbeing and in particular how quickly and how well we heal.
-He explained how so many aspects of these senses contribute to how we feel, and therefore how designing with these sensory implications in mind can improve patient outcomes.
+Richard gave us an insight into how our many senses (dight, hearing, touch, smell and taste) are linked to our feeling of wellbeing and in particular how quickly and how well we heal.
+He explained how so many aspects of these senses contribute to how we feel.
+And therefore how designing with these sensory implications in mind can improve patient outcomes.
 Of particular note were how a good sound environment, natural light, views of nature, good air quality and the use of appropriate colours can be of benefit to the whole healing process.

 Mungo Smith; Director at MAAP Architects